 Retail net sales from Company-operated design centers decreased \$27.3 million or 4.0% during fiscal 2023 compared to the prior year period.
 There was a 3.5% decrease in net sales in the United States, while sales from our Canadian design centers decreased 20.2%.
 The decline in retail net sales was primarily from declining written orders and lower manufacturing production levels partially offset by pricing actions taken, increased premier home delivery revenue and additional clearance sales.
 Canadian retail net sales were negatively impacted by one less design center in Canada combined with temporary disruptions within the local service center that impacted delivery timing during the first quarter.
 The disruptions were temporary and the local Canadian service center resumed full operations by the second quarter of fiscal 2023.
 Retail written orders declined 12.3% year over year primarily due to a strong prior year comparable and a reduction of consumer focus on the home which led to lower in-store traffic partially offset by an increase in average selling price and closure rate.
 When compared to fiscal 2019, retail written orders increased 0.8%.
-We remain focused on providing exceptional personal service through our strong network of entrepreneurial leaders and interior designers as we continue to strengthen our product offerings under the umbrella of classics with a modern perspective.
-As of June 30, 2023, there were 139 Company-operated design centers compared to 141 last year.
+We remain focused on providing exceptional personal service through our strong network of entrepreneurial leaders and interior design centers compared to 141 last year.
 Our strategic initiatives include the repositioning of our retail network as an interior design destination and we plan on completing this design center refresh project during the first half of fiscal 2024, which we believe will increase traffic.